openmrs/cbr-docker-ohie/README.md

 and then submit it.

-The patient should automatically get enrolled in the **HIV surveillance Program** in the DHIS2 instance at http://localhost:8084, you will need to go to the tracker capture app and select the org unit mapped to the OpenMRS instance from which you submitted the case report.
+The patient should automatically get enrolled in the **HIV surveillance Program** in the DHIS2 instance at http://localhost:8084.
+To view the enrollment, you will need to go to the tracker capture app and select the org unit mapped to the OpenMRS instance from which you submitted the case report.